malekamk/Enviro365/README.md

 ## Live Website https://environment365.onrender.com
 ## Overview

-The **Enviro365 Waste Sorting Application** is an innovative solution aimed at promoting sustainable waste management practices.
-As part of my graduate internship at **Enviro365**, I developed a set of RESTful APIs to support the waste sorting mobile application.
-This application empowers users to make environmentally conscious decisions by providing them with relevant waste category information, disposal guidelines, and recycling tips.

-The backend of this application is built using **Spring Boot**, and it is designed to interact with a real-time mobile frontend.
-The backend is supported by an in-memory **H2 database** for rapid development and testing, while **Docker** is used to containerize the application for ease of deployment.
+The **Enviro365 Waste Sorting Application** is an innovative solution aimed at promoting sustainable waste management practices, The backend is supported by  persistent file based **H2 database** instead of an in-memory  for rapid development and testing, while **Docker** is used to containerize the application for ease of deployment.

 ## Key Features